AlanMorel/mapleserver2-docs/docs/setup/running.md

     }
     ```

-4. Run again and it should start the server with debugger.
+4. Run again and it should start the server with debugging enabled.

-## Visual Studio 2022 Guide

-1. Click RUN or use the shortcut (F5).
+5. You can now proceed with the Web Server part of the docs or skip directly to Connecting to the Server if you do not want to enable UGC content.

 ## CLI